Oleh Shamshur

-Oleh Shamshur (birth: July 6, 1956, Kyiv, Ukraine) is a Ukrainian diplomat.
+Oleh Shamshur (birth: July 6, 1956) is a Ukrainian diplomat.
 Ambassador of Ukraine to the United States (2005-2010).
 Ambassador Extraordinary and Plenipotentiary of Ukraine to France (2014-2020).
 Permanent Representative of Ukraine to UNESCO (2014-2020).

 Education

 Oleh Shamshur graduated from Taras Shevchenko National University of Kyiv in 1978 specializing in international relations.
 He received his Ph.D. in History from Kyiv University (1982).
 Speaks fluently English and French.

 Career

 Oleh Shamshur in 1978 started his professional career at the Academy of Sciences of Ukraine where he worked at the Institutes of Social and Economic Problems of Foreign Countries and World Economy and International Relations.
 In 1984-1989 as Director of Programs of ISCPFC.
 In 1992, he was a researcher at University College London.

 Prior to his appointment as Ukraine's Ambassador to France Oleh Shamshur was serving as a Senior Advisor to PBN Hill and Knowlton Strategies, as a non-resident fellow at the German Marshall Fund of the United States and as a Senior Advisor to the U.S.-Ukraine Business Council.